AguaClara/ram_pump/Fall 2018/Manual.md

 The ram pump is a gravity powered pump that will provide a convenient movement of water around AguaClara plants from low to high elevations in order to provide clean, treated water to the plumbing system of the plant.
 The plumbing system of AguaClara plants provide water for chemical dosage systems as well as sinks and toilets.
 This tool will alleviate the burden on operators to manually carry treated water from the plant effluent up to other parts of the plant.
 The problem with the current prototype is that it is highly inefficient, which can be attributed to a variety of factors ranging from head loss to an inefficient spring.
 Previously during Spring 2018, the AguaClara team focused on creating a mathematical model to find the optimal spring constant for the ram pump.
 During the Fall 2018 semester, the Ram Pump subteam will build on these previously proposed models so that a more accurate value for the spring constant can be found.
 This analysis will allow for an efficient way to  find the optimal spring for any given system.

 ## Previous Work
-During the previous semester, Spring 2018, work on the Ram Pump was mainly centered around creating a mathematical model to find the ideal spring constant that will allow for the most efficient pump. **maybe rephrase, a bit wordy; make the spring 2018 team the subject of the sentence**.
+During the previous semester, the Spring 2018 team worked on creating a mathematical model to find the ideal spring constant that will allow for the most efficient pump.
 The Spring 2018 team used python code to model the ideal velocity of the water in the drive pipe of the pump and used this model along with force balances to create a code that returns the minimum spring force and spring constant needed.
 The graph below was created by the team last semester.
 The red line represents the equation for the velocity of water in the drive pipe when the plate is open and the blue line is the velocity of the water when the plate is closed.
 The intersection is where the plate closes.
 The area under the blue line when the plate is closed is the amount of water pumped.
 <center>
 <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Spring%202018/Pictures/Ideal%20Velocity%20graph.png" size = 400px >